Qlik-PE/DbLoadgen/README.md

 ## Using Docker

-The DbLoadgen server is naturally well-suited to being executed in a Docker container.
+The both the DbLoadgen server and CLI are naturally well-suited to being executed in a Docker container.

 ### Public Image

 You can find a public image here:

 https://hub.docker.com/repository/docker/attunitypm/dbloadgen

+By default, this image executes the DbLoadgen server.
+You can override this behavior by specifying the command "cli" as the first argument.
+See the docker compose example for running the CLI below.

 ### Execute Docker from the command line